Metric Entropy and the Optimal Prediction of Chaotic Signals: Conclusion

 \section{Conclusion}

-The central point of this paper is that a good predictor of chaotic signals must not simply try to find a pattern of events that is as close as possible to the pattern of events leading up to the current time.
+Matching the pattern of events leading to the present moment is a natural idea for predicting nonlinear signals.
+Bode and Shannon \cite[1950]{BodeShannon1950} expressed that idea as follows: \begin{quotation} The fact that nonlinear effects may be important in a prediction can be illustrated by returning to the problem of forecasting tomorrow's weather.
+We are all familiar with the fact that the pattern of events over a period of time may be more important than the happenings taken individually in determining what will come.
+For example, the sequence of events in the passage of a cold or warm front is characteristic.
+Moreover, the significance of a given happening may depend largely upon the intensity with which it occurs.
+Thus, a sharp dip in the barometer may mean that moderately unpleasant weather is coming.
+Twice as great a drop in the same time, on the other hand, may not indicate that the weather will be merely twice as unpleasant; it may indicate a hurricane. \end{quotation} The central point of this paper is that a good predictor of chaotic signals must not simply try to find a pattern of events that is as close as possible to the pattern of events leading up to the current time.
 The distance between the two patterns of events must be resolved into stable and unstable components.
 The magnitudes of the unstable components must be small and delicately balanced for optimal prediction.
 The stable components on the other hand are typically as large as the tolerance for correct prediction permits.

 This conclusion has a counter-intuitive consequence.
 Because the stable components are typically not small, the known pattern of events which is best suited for predicting the current pattern of events will not resemble the current pattern particularly closely.